maiyuxiaoge/learning_note/os.md

 - Disk:	5-6	orders	magnitude	slower	than	RAM
   - Very	expensive;	but	if	very	rare,	tolerable
 - Example
-  - RAM	access	6me:	100	nsec
+  - RAM	access	time:	100	nsec
-  - Disk	access	6me:	10	msec
+  - Disk	access	time:	10	msec
   - p	=	page	fault	probability
-  - Effec6ve	access	6me:	100		+		p	×	10,000,000	nsec
+  - Effective	access	time:	100		+		p	×	10,000,000	nsec
-  - If	p	=	0.1%,	effec6ve	access	6me	=	10,100	nsec	!
+  - If	p	=	0.1%,	effective	access	time	=	10,100	nsec	!

 ## Principle	of	Locality
-- Not	all	pieces	referenced	uniformly	over	6me
+- Not	all	pieces	referenced	uniformly	over	time
   - Make	sure	most	referenced	pieces	in	memory
   - If	not,	thrashing:	constant	fetching	of	pieces
-- References	cluster	in	6me/space
+- References	cluster	in	time/space
   - Will	be	to	same	or	neighboring	areas
   - Allows	prediction	based	on	past